DerrickMensah18/stock-dashboard/README.md

-# Stock Dashboard
+# Kuku Finance

-Kuku is a stoack dashboard which uses FastAPI backend to scrape live stock data from Yahoo Finance.
+Kuku is a stock dashboard which uses FastAPI backend to scrape live stock data from Yahoo Finance.
 React frontend (in progress) displays it.

 ## Backend